ShaRosaW/menscreate-spring-security/README.md

     * **Code:** 401 UNAUTHORIZED <br />
       **Content:** `{ "Unauthorized error : "Unauthorized" }`
 <!--- **Content:** `{ "Unauthorized error : "You are unauthorized to make this request." }` -->
+Unauthorized error: Full authentication is required to access this resource

 ----
 ----